pratik-nagdeve/Employee_DRF/README.md

-#Intructions to Install the project
+#Intructions to Install the Employeed DRF project

 clone the repository